gg-blake/momo-net/README.md

 # Overview
-This is an in progress project for a custom generative image diffusion model (images of my dog 🐶) using the UNet architecture
+This is a custom image generation model build from scratch using Pytorch.
+The architecture is based of the foundational paper behind Stable Diffusion which can be found [here](https://arxiv.org/pdf/2112.10752).

+# Architecture Planning
+1. Variational Autoencoder (VAE)
+    - Encoder
+    - Decoder
+2. Diffusion UNet
+    - FiLM (optional)
+    - Time Embeddings
+3. CLIP Text Encoder

+# Training Planning
+1. Train using DDPM